DerGuru/The-Resonant/New Chapters/03 - Part3/P3-08_Covert_Reconnaissance.md

 ﻿## Part 3 - Synthesis | Ch.
-08 - "Approximately seventy-two hours"
+08 - Approximately seventy-two hours

 The night smelled like rain that hadn't fallen yet.